jakoch/jupyter-devbox/README.md

 #### What is pre-installed?

-Base: Debian 11 - Bullseye
+Base: Debian 12 - Bookworm

 On top of the base image the following tools are installed:
-- zsh, git, cmake
+- zsh, git, cmake, nano
 - curl, wget
 - imagemagick, gnuplot, graphviz